daisybellelewis/CYPLAN255/README.md

     - [This](https://developmentseed.org/blog/2015-08-27-introduction-to-the-geo-command-line) great blog post from Development Seed (you can try to follow along with the tutorial on your computer but I think some of the links they use are not longer active)
     - [https://www.osgeo.org/about/what-is-open-source/](https://www.osgeo.org/about/what-is-open-source/)
     - [https://macwright.com/2012/10/31/gis-with-python-shapely-fiona.html](https://macwright.com/2012/10/31/gis-with-python-shapely-fiona.html)

+- **Wed, Mar 9 -- Advanced Spatial Statistics with PySAL:**

+  - Guest speaker: Irene!

+  - Readings
     - Chapters [6](https://geographicdata.science/book/notebooks/06_spatial_autocorrelation.html), [8](https://geographicdata.science/book/notebooks/08_point_pattern_analysis.html), and [9](https://geographicdata.science/book/notebooks/09_spatial_inequality.html) of Geographic Data Science with Python

-- **Wed, Mar 9 -- Intro to Network Analysis:** Graph theory;GTFS; Python tools for working with networks
+- **Mon, Mar 14 -- Intro to Network Analysis:** Graph theory;GTFS; Python tools for working with networks

   - Readings
     - Boeing, Geoff. &quot;OSMnx: New methods for acquiring, constructing, analyzing, and visualizing complex street networks.&quot; _Computers, Environment and Urban Systems_ 65 (2017): 126-139. [https://doi.org/10.1016/j.compenvurbsys.2017.05.004](https://doi.org/10.1016/j.compenvurbsys.2017.05.004)